June 26–28, 2026

 Cycling & Music Day

-The Léman Bouquet Festival invites participants on a 23 km recreational bike ride with four stops, offering the chance to admire the scenic beauty of the region.
-At each stop—in the picturesque villages of Anières, Messery, Excenevex, and Yvoire—riders can enjoy concerts of jazz, early music, chamber music, and orchestral music.
+The Léman Bouquet Festival invites participants to join a 23 km recreational bike ride with four stops along the way, offering the chance to admire the scenic beauty of the region.
+At each stop—in the picturesque villages of Anières, Messery, Excenevex, and Yvoire—riders can enjoy jazz, early music, chamber music, and orchestral concerts.

 In addition, gourmet refreshments will be offered at each stop.